 And anyway I’d not encourage anybody to pay the $2295 they are asking for ‘youinspired’ unless money isn’t an object.

-Similarly, if I’d managed to get timcoach.com it wouldn’t have added much benefit other than from a branding perspective and being easy to remember because coach without the life in front of it, is just too generic.
+Similarly, if I’d managed to get timcoach.com it wouldn’t have added much benefit other than from a branding perspective and being easy to remember.

 10 Things To Consider When Buying a Domain Name For Life Coaches

 Your domain name is important for a number of reasons as well as SEO.